G. F. Händel

 In Giulio Cesare in Egitto, power and love are intertwined.
 The opera is fuelled with energy from the delectable music and the believable characters of the story.
 This production is a musical tragicomedy, a fast-paced battle for love.

-The director of the production, Marin Blažević, is also the artistic director and head dramaturge of the Opera Company of Croatian National Theatre.
+The director of the production, Marin Blažević, is also the artistic director and head dramaturge of the Opera Company of Croatian National Theatre in Rijeka.
 He has weaved multiple layers into the story.
 The performance starts with a rehearsal, builds up and evolves into a masterful opera spectacle, begins to fall apart, and eventually disappears.
 In the midst of all the entertaining extravaganza, “we’re searching for ways to make our Giulio Cesare both relatable and current, both in terms of global politics and the pandemic,” the director says.

 Giulio Cesare is making history at the Savonlinna Opera Festival as the first baroque opera by Handel performed on the Olavinlinna stage.
 The lead role is sung by Diana Haller, the sought-after virtuoso of baroque repertoire.